jkamtasingh/IoT-Greenhouse-by-Josh/README.md

 Chart.js was utilized in creating the frontend as it would update with the plant's moisture levels every 5 minutes.

-Going back to the Arduino IDE, arrays were created to check the current time and functions were created to manually dispense water, and pull up the current time and update the scheduled times.
+Going back to the Arduino IDE, functions were created to manually dispense water, check scheduled times to dispense water, and NTP time sync was added to pull the current time.

 Now that the ESP32 code, frontend and backend were working cohesively, it was time to host the web app using Node.js.